 In 2012, a spate of advertisements, Indian in scope and American at heart, made the rounds on TV.
 These 30-second-to-one-minute spots starred kids acing quiz, swimming, athletics, football, and badminton competitions, a bride bidding a tearful goodbye to her mother, and a man sitting in a bright, spacious cabin, indicating professional achievement.
 This 2012 campaign for California almonds, reminiscent of Bournvita and Cadbury’s commercials that also hinged on wunderkinds and ‘precious moments’, respectively, was average unto itself.
+And yet, the product at the heart of this campaign has become a marketing exemplar.
+Until 2012, no horticultural crop, however entrenched in Indian culinary or customary tradition, had received such media planning attention.

 India has gone nuts over California almonds